This BLOG On VA Loans Colorado With Higher Loan Limits And No Overlays Was PUBLISHED On May 27th, 2020

 - Summit – $625,500

-Veteran Home Buyers who are not sure how much entitlement they have left should contact the VA, or reach out to Mike Gracz at Gustan Cho Associates.
-Michael Gracz and his team can assist veterans with obtaining certificate of eligibility.
-Michael Gracz and Gustan Cho Associates Mortgage Group specializes in VA financing with no LENDER OVERLAYS.
+Veteran Home Buyers who are not sure how much entitlement they have left should contact the VA, or reach to Gustan Cho Associates.
+The team at GCA Mortgage Group can assist veterans with obtaining a certificate of eligibility.
+Michael Gracz and Gustan Cho Associates Mortgage Group specialize in VA financing with no LENDER OVERLAYS.
 There are no minimum credit score requirements with VA Home Loans.
 VA also does not have debt to income ratio caps.
 Michael Gracz has countless borrowers with debt to income ratios of 60% DTI who could not qualify elsewhere but has qualified, approved, and closed on their loans.
-Mike Gracz specialty is helping veteran borrowers with under 600 credit scores.
-Another group of veteran borrowers Mike Gracz helps is veteran home buyers in a Chapter 13 Bankruptcy Repayment Plan or veteran buyers who just recently gotten their Chapter 13 Bankruptcy discharged.
-There is no waiting period after Chapter 13 Bankruptcy discharged date to qualify for VA Loans with Michael Gracz of Gustan Cho Associates at Loan Cabin Inc. We are direct lenders with ZERO OVERLAYS on government and conventional loans.
+Our specialty is helping veteran borrowers with under 600 credit scores.
+Another group of veteran borrowers Gustan Cho Associates helps is veteran home buyers in Chapter 13 Bankruptcy Repayment Plan or veteran buyers who just recently gotten their Chapter 13 Bankruptcy discharged.
+There is no waiting period after Chapter 13 Bankruptcy discharged date to qualify for VA Loans at Gustan Cho Associates.
+We are direct lenders with ZERO OVERLAYS on government and conventional loans.
 We also offer TBD underwriting so veteran borrowers can be sure they qualify for VA loan before they start searching for a home!
-Call Mike Gracz on 630-659-7644 or text for faster response to get started today.
+Call us at Gustan Cho Associates at 262-716-8151 or text for a faster response to get started today.
 Or email us at firstname.lastname@example.org.